 “That it is the right of the subjects to petition the King and that all Imprisonments and prosecutiones for such petitioning are Contrary to law”

-So long as government is involved in the business of regulating what we eat, how we farm and the healthcare we receive, etc. the “auntient and indubitable Rights and Liberties of the People” to critique and question the speech, proceedings, policies, guidance and laws of HM Government remain sacrosanct and we will exercise and defend these liberties to the full extent of the law if challenged.
+So long as HM Government is involved in the business of regulating what we eat, how we farm and the healthcare we receive, etc. the “auntient and indubitable Rights and Liberties of the People” to critique and question the speech, proceedings, policies, guidance and laws of HM Government remain sacrosanct and we will exercise and defend these liberties to the full extent of the law, using the Bill of Rights in the defence of our right to question government policy and laws.